Chapter Eight – Time After Time

 Her body reacted.

-Cody stopped abruptly, averting his eyes, when he realized Jay was naked.
+Cody stopped abruptly, averting his eyes, when he realized Jay was nude.
 Those eyes landed on Niko.
 His body went tight like a wire.
 The visual exchange between them was new, but so was this—wasn’t it?

 Jay wondered what machinations their goddess brought to pass.
 Had this been their first foray into this type of confrontation—or no?
 Had Niko gone this route before?
 How did it end?
 She searched her memories for insight and found only voids.
 She continued to watch Cody and Niko, their body language as thin as a pin head drawn and fixed ready to fire.